cultuurnet/apidocs/projects/uitdatabank/docs/entry-api/shared/images.md

 ## Changing the main image

-When creating an event, place or organizer, or when updating them in their entirety, the main image is based on the first entry in the `mediaObjects` property (events/places) or `images` property (organizers).
+When creating an event, place or organizer, or when updating them in their entirety, the main image is based on the first entry in the `mediaObject` property (events/places) or `images` property (organizers).
 So you can influence which image will become the main image, by setting it in the first position of the array.

 ```json
 {